GoogleCloudPlatform/cloud-bigtable-examples/java/dataflow-connector-examples/README.md

 # PubsubWordCount - Reading from Cloud Pubsub and writing to Cloud Bigtable

-The PubsubWordCount example reads from Cloud Pubsub and writes to CBT.
-It starts two jobs: one publishes messages to Cloud Pubsub, and the other one pulls messages, performs a word count for each message, and writes word count result to CBT.
+The PubsubWordCount example reads from Cloud Pubsub and writes to Cloud Bigtable.
+It starts two jobs: one publishes messages to Cloud Pubsub, and the other one pulls messages, performs a word count for each message, and writes word count result to Cloud Bigtable.

 Download the file which Cloud Pubsub messages are created from: